mbarylsk/goldbach-partition/README.md

 ## Methods based on sum building from already known prime numbers

 _goldbach-fast_conf-sum_build.py_ is examining how fast it is possible to build even integers from a set of already known prime numbers.

+## Methods based on search for symmetrical primes to _n_

+_goldbach-fast_conf-sym_primes.py_ is examining how fast it is possible to find two primes which are symmetrical to given integer which is also confirming GSC.

 ## Auxiliary script - reduction of primes